 Figure 1: System Overview Composing OMC and DOMapE.
-In Search one checks which LSH values exist in the database using the OMC, finding at most δ candidates.
-One then pads with null values to search for exactly δ values in the DOMapE.
-We design a DOMapE that has no leakage if the size of the disjunction is constant (δ).
+In Find one checks which LSH values exist in the database using the OMC, finding at most $\delta$ candidates.
+If needed OMC pads this set of candidates with dummy values to reach $|W'| = \delta$ .
+DOMapE is designed to have no leakage if the size of the disjunction is constant ( $\delta$ ).
 See Construction 2 for a formal description.

 Barni et al. [BBC+10] and Blanton et al. [BG11] evaluated their fingerprints identification systems on small datasets of 320 readings.
-They respectively achieved search times of 16 and 0.45 seconds.
-However, it is important to note that fingerprints representations are usually shorter than irises.

-Blanton et al. [BG11] also proposed an iris identification system that allows to compare two 2048 bits iris readings in 0.15s.
-For a database of size 356 (our smaller setting) this would amount to 53s.
+They respectively achieved search times of 16 and 0.45 seconds for the server.
+Their protocols use Garbled circuits and only a single round of communication.
+Blanton et al. [BG11] also proposed an iris identification system that compares two 2048 bits iris readings in 0.15s.
+For a database of size 356 (our smallest setting) this would amount to 53s.
 For face recognition, SciFi [OPJM10] online search runtime is linear in the size of the database: for 100 faces representations search takes 31s.
 Erkin et al. [EFG+09]'s system takes roughly 40s to search over a dataset of size 320.

-Looking ahead to Table 3, our search time for 356 records is 11s.
+As a reminder on 5000 irises our search is 25ms with 18 rounds.
+For a network delay of 100ms, this corresponds to an overall time of $\approx 2$ s.

-Recent work [UCK+21, GRS22, CFR23] has shown how to extend PSI to the setting where one considers items a match if their distance is small.
-A naive use of fuzzy PSI would tell the client if the biometric exists in the database, but not which item it matches.
-This issue can be solved using labelled PSI [CHLR18] which associates a label with each set value $x \in X$.
+Recent work [UCK+21, GRS22, CFR23] extends PSI to the setting where one considers items a match if their distance is small.
+A naive use of fuzzy PSI tells the client if the biometric exists in the database but not which item it matches.
+This issue can be solved using labeled PSI, [CHLR18] which associates a label with each set value $x \in X$ .
 This is the approach used by Uzun et al. [UCK+21].
-Uzun et al. [UCK+21] evaluate on the face biometric.
-At a technical level, their fuzzy PSI is similar to our approach, they store LSH outputs in the set X and encrypt each item before sending it to the server.
+Uzun et al. [UCK+21] evaluate the face biometric.
+At a technical level, their fuzzy PSI is similar to our approach; they store LSH outputs in the set X and encrypt each item before sending it to the server.
 However, they perform a threshold version of labeled PSI, only returning a record if there are enough matches.
 One match is required in our approach.
 Their approach is bandwidth efficient but requires fully homomorphic encryption [Gen09] to perform the more complex matching.
 Uzun et al's scheme does not allow the client to learn about non-matching records which is not a goal of our work.
-Their scheme only requires $\beta = 64$ due to preprocessing biometric data to reduce noise, such techniques can be applied in our setting but are not standard when evaluating schemes in the biometric literature.
+Their scheme uses $\beta = 64$ by averaging multiple biometric readings, such techniques can be applied in our setting as well.
+Averaging readings is not standard in the biometric literature so we do not do it.